Gametrics/standards/grc.md

 The Video Game Condition Report aims to standardize the way that video game hardware and software is described insofar as the actual status of the collectible, as well as provide a method for encoding concise information (the VGCC) into a QR code, NFC tag, or any similar medium for decoding by a portable device such as a phone or scanner.

-By creating and releasing this standard we, the VGCR Foundation, hope to help mitigate any misunderstandings where it comes to sales, trading, and describing of collectibles.
+By creating and releasing this standard we, the Gameetrics Foundation, hope to help mitigate any misunderstandings where it comes to sales, trading, and describing of collectibles.

 ## Terminology